jrpotter/notebook/computability/context-free/deterministic.md

 %%ANKI
 Basic
 We want a DPDA that reads in its entire input.
-How do we fix halting?
+How do we fix hanging?
 Back: By pushing a special symbol onto the stack at the start.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1766807829721-->